16 Things To Do In Cuba

 2. See the island’s impressive architecture

 Havana’s rich history has endowed it with perhaps the most varied architectural styles in the Western hemisphere.
 Impressive Colonial (1600s), Baroque (1700s), and Neoclassical (1800s) architecture of heavy Moorish and Spanish influence abound.
 As well as some of the best Art Deco, Eclectic, Art Nouveau and Modernist structures in the Caribbean.
-Discover Havana’s architectural marvels through a meandering exploration of Old Havana or with a more informative architecture tour with Cuba Candela.
+Discover Havana’s architectural marvels through a meandering exploration of Old Havana or with a customized architecture tour with Cuba Candela.

 3. Visit Famous Landmarks